-- Removal of Automatic Pedestrian Phases In coordination with the County, the automatic pedestrian phases have been removed at all signalized intersections on 41 Street (except during the Sabbath) and pedestrians must currently push the walk button to cross 41 Street. - Reduced Pedestrian Walking Time The current duration of the pedestrian walk phases along the corridor provides for a walking speed which is lower than the County standard of 3.5 feet per second.
-In an effort to maximize green time for east/west traffic along the corridor, the City recently requested that the County set the pedestrian walking speed to the County's standard and is awaiting County approval.
-If approved, this change will result in a few additional seconds of green time that could be allocated to east/west traffic. - Independent Review The City's traffic engineering consultant is conducting an independent review of the current signal timing plans along the corridor to identify opportunities to improve coordination and progression along 41 Street.
+- Removal of Automatic Pedestrian Phases In coordination with the County, the automatic pedestrian phases have been removed at all signalized intersections on 41 Street (except during the Sabbath) and pedestrians must currently push the walk button to cross 41 Street. - Reduced Pedestrian Walking Time In an effort to maximize green time for east/west traffic along the corridor, the durations of the pedestrian walk phases to cross 41 Street at all signalized intersections along the corridor were recently reduced by the County to the County standard of 3.5 feet per second.
+This change has resulted in a few additional seconds of green time that could be allocated to east/west 41 Street traffic. - Independent Review The City's traffic engineering consultant conducted an independent review of the current signal timing plans along the corridor to identify opportunities to improve coordination and progression along 41 Street.
 Travel time runs were conducted during the AM and PM peak periods during the week of January 23, 2023 and the observations and data will be used to develop recommendations for signal timing improvements, if feasible.
+The consultant's assessment concluded that while the traffic signals along the corridor appear to be coordinated, a comprehensive signal retiming effort should be pursued to ensure optimization.

-Utilizing the additional time resulting from the removal of automatic pedestrian phases and reduced pedestrian walking times along the corridor, if approved by the County, the City's consultant will move forward with an evaluation of two corridor retiming approaches to determine the more advantageous option:
+Utilizing the additional time resulting from the removal of automatic pedestrian phases and reduced pedestrian walking times along the corridor, staff will explore a collaboration with FDOT over the coming months to conduct a comprehensive evaluation of two corridor retiming approaches to determine the more advantageous option: